 Red diesel sees widespread use across the agricultural industry, powering tractors, machinery and generators.
 But is it always the best choice for the job?

 Industrial Heating Oil is a cost-effective alternative for use in commercial boilers, heaters and furnaces – that includes grain dryers and sheds.
-Find out more about Speedy Flame.
+Find out more about Speedy Flame – industrial heating oil.

 Optimise for efficiency

 For every second spent turning, opening and closing gates, you’re burning fuel that you could put to much better use.
 Finding ways to plan your route to minimise this wastage can pay big dividends over the year.

 You can also cut Harvest fuel costs by clubbing together with your neighbours when ordering fuels – minimising delivery charges and the cost-per-unit of fuel!
-Order in bulk today.
+So, consider ordering red diesel in bulk today to save money.

 Maintain today, save tomorrow

 Regular maintenance of farm machinery and boilers can save money in the long and short term – routine lubricants and filters increase running efficiency and help stave off parts failure.
-Order lubricants here.
+Learn more about our range of lubricants.